pluralsh/terraform-provider-plural/docs/resources/service_deployment.md

 ### Optional

 - `configuration` (Attributes List) List of [name, value] secrets used to alter this ServiceDeployment configuration. (see [below for nested schema](#nestedatt--configuration))
+- `protect` (Boolean) If true, deletion of this service is not allowed.

 ### Read-Only